top of page

 Roth IRA

-If you’re looking to put money away during your lower earning years, a Roth IRA may be your best option.
+If you’re looking to put money away during your lower earning years, especially as you save for retirement in vet practice, a Roth IRA may be your best option.
 The difference between this type of IRA and its traditional counterpart is that the money put in is not pre-tax.
 In other words, tax is assessed and paid before it is deposited into the account.
 The funds then grow tax-free, but can be taken out without paying taxes on the back end, provided certain guidelines are met.
-Again, speaking with an investment professional to understand the way Roth IRAs work is strongly advised.
+Again, speaking with an investment professional to understand the way Roth IRAs work is strongly advised, particularly to maximize your savings in the context of veterinary practice.

 401(k)